sleepingkingstudios/cuprum/README.md

 #### Conditional Chaining

 The `#chain` method can be passed an optional `:on` keyword, with values of `:success` and `:failure` accepted.
-If `#chain` is called with `:on => :success`, then the chained function or block will **only** be called if the previous result `#success?` returns true.
-Conversely, if `#chain` is called with `:on => :failure`, then the chained function will only be called if the previous result `#failure?` returns true.
+If `#chain` is called with `:on => :success`, then the chained command or block will **only** be called if the previous result `#success?` returns true.
+Conversely, if `#chain` is called with `:on => :failure`, then the chained command will only be called if the previous result `#failure?` returns true.

-In either case, execution will then pass to the next function in the chain, which may itself be called or not if it was conditionally chained.
-Calling a conditional function chain will return the result of the last called function.
+In either case, execution will then pass to the next command in the chain, which may itself be called or not if it was conditionally chained.
+Calling a conditional command chain will return the result of the last called command.

 The methods `#then` and `#else` serve as shortcuts for `#chain` with `:on => :success` and `:on => :failure`, respectively.

-    class EvenFunction < Cuprum::Function
+    class EvenCommand < Cuprum::Command
       private

       def process int